 The FL TIG identified one preferred alternative, the Salinas Park Addition, based on the OPA and NEPA evaluations.
-This proposed preferred alternative is estimated to cost approximately \$3.1 million, which includes parcel acquisition; final planning, design, and construction of the amenities; Trustee oversight, monitoring; and ten years of funding for the operation and maintenance of the property as a public park.
+The FL TIG selected this preferred alternative for implementation in the second phase of the Florida Coastal Access Project.
+This preferred alternative is estimated to cost approximately \$3.2 million, which includes parcel acquisition; final planning, design, and construction of the amenities; Trustee oversight, monitoring; and ten years of funding for the operation and maintenance of the property as a public park.
 The acquisition of the parcel and construction of the recreational amenities would create further recreational uses and coastal access for the public, and enhance the public's recreational experiences.
 If any Florida Coastal Access Project funds remain after completion of this second phase, the FL TIG would determine how to allocate those funds and would complete any necessary restoration planning and comply with all applicable state and federal statutes and regulations.